LoupDesign/StoryEngine/analyze.md

 ## 1. Choose your qualitative data analysis tool

-Find a qualitative coding tool that works for you.
+Find a qualitative data analysis \(QDA\) tool that works for you.
+It can be as simple as as spreadsheet \(see [Using Excel to Organize Qualitative Data for Analysis](https://www.gitbook.com/book/loup/storyengine/edit#)\) or something more complex like [RQDA](http://rqda.r-forge.r-project.org/) \(free and open source\) or [Dedoose](http://www.dedoose.com/) \(proprietary yet affordable; good collaboration features\).  qualitative coding tool that works for you.
 We’re currently hacking and testing Hypothes.is, to do our qualitative data analysis. \(Refer to StoryEngine History and Learning for more information on using Hypothes.is\)

 ## 2. Get to know the stories